mauritssilvis/patterns/java/src/main/java/nl/mauritssilvis/patterns/java/singleton/README.md

 ## 1. Implementations

-There are two commons ways in which the singleton design pattern is implemented in Java.
+There are two commons ways to implement the singleton design pattern in Java.

 ### 1.1 A class with a private constructor